- Member joins → welcome email

 Step 2: Update your Replit app (if needed)

-Here’s the key insight: Dreamlit watches your database, not your code.
+Here’s the key insight: Dreamlit securely connects to your database and reacts to changes, not your code.
 When a new row appears in yourusers table, Dreamlit sends the email automatically.

 If your Replit app already creates user records on signup, you’re done.
 No code changes needed.

-If you need to add a table for Dreamlit to watch, prompt your AI assistant:
+If you need to add a table for Dreamlit to use as a trigger, prompt your AI assistant:

 “When a user signs up, add a row to the user_signups table with their email and name”